Contact our corporate or local offices directly.

 Whether you are accessing your Standalone license for the very first time, or you have inadvertently deleted the license from your computer (and have no backup of the associated license file), you will need to sign in to your Altium account through the secure Altium portal, in order to activate/reactivate the license.
 This, however, is a one-off event, after which you need not sign-in again from a licensing perspective.

-For convenience, controls for account access are presented at the top of the License Management view (accessed by clicking on the control at the top-right of the workspace and choosing the License Management command from the menu).
+For convenience, controls for account access are presented at the top of the Home - Admin - License Management workspace view (DXP » My Account).
 Click the Sign in link to access the Account Sign In dialog.
 Use this dialog to enter your AltiumLive Account Credentials and click OK.

 The Connection, Sign in and portal Server details are all available on the System - Account Management page of the Preferences dialog.
-This page can be quickly accessed by clicking the Account Preferences link in the License Management view.
-Alternatively, access the Preferences dialog (click on the control at the top-right of the workspace) and browse to the page within the System folder.
+This page can be quickly accessed by clicking the Account Preferences link in the License Management workspace view.
+Alternatively, access the Preferences dialog (DXP » Preferences from the menus) and browse to the page within the System folder.

 Once signed in, the Available Licenses region of the page will automatically present the specific licenses - On-Demand, Standalone, and Private Server - available to you for use.